inna-vogel/GPT2_Easy_Text_Generation/README.md

 top_p=0.0 - Instead of sampling only from the most likely K words, in Top-p sampling chooses from the smallest possible set of words whose cumulative probability exceeds the probability p.
-Having set p=0.92, the model will select the tokens exceeding 92% probability of next tokens.
+Having set p=0.92, the model will select the tokens exceeding 92% probability of next tokens = sample only from 92% most likely words.
 ```